ryvn-mango/aws-rds-postgres/README.md

 - Database encryption is enabled by default using AWS KMS.
 - Final snapshots are created by default when destroying the database (skip_final_snapshot = false).
 - The module uses Kubernetes backend configuration.
 Ensure your Terraform environment is properly configured for this.
+ - The password is generated at apply time and marked as a sensitive output.
+Store it securely (e.g., AWS Secrets Manager) rather than relying on CLI history.
+ - Ensure `name_prefix` conforms to AWS naming constraints for RDS identifiers (letters, numbers, hyphens; must start with a letter; max 63 characters).

 ## License